 14 Sep Meet the Members

 Delta Kappa Alpha is home to some of the most amazing individuals at the University of Texas.
-You can meet a small selection of some of our most outgoing members below!
+You can meet a small selection of some of our past members below!

 Joshua Gonzalez: President